paradoxum-games/lyra/README.md

 </div>

+The `@rbxts/lyra` module is not maintained by `paradoxum-games` and is a personally maintained fork by @6ixfalls.

 Lyra makes it easy to safely and robustly manage your game's player data.
 It's designed to handle large amounts of data, prevent common game-breaking bugs, and make it easy to update your data format without breaking existing saves.

 ## Early Development